jplewa/Fortran-AGH/projekty/projekt1/README.md

 Generates output files with the average numerical error of heat equation solutions for grids in range [1, N] with step M (where N and M are program arguments) for all three types of real number precision available in Fortran.
 Additionally, a JuliaLang program generates plots of the errors.

 ### Prerequisites
-Tested with ifort version 18.0.1 20171018
+Tested with ifort version 18.0.1 20171018.
-Plots generated with Julia version 0.6.2 using packages: Plots, PlotlyJS, RSVG To add those packages run
+Plots generated with Julia version 0.6.2 using packages: Plots, PlotlyJS, RSVG.
+To add those packages run
 ```
 Pkg.add("Plots")